 Using Playwright for Modern Web Automation

 Modern web scraping demands tools that can reliably render JavaScript, handle asynchronous requests, and adapt to complex site architectures.
-For developers building robust extraction pipelines, Advanced Scraping Techniques & Anti-Bot Evasion provides the foundational context for why modern browser automation has become essential.
-Playwright, originally developed by Microsoft, offers a unified API for Chromium, Firefox, and WebKit, making it highly effective for extracting data from heavily interactive platforms.
+Advanced Scraping Techniques & Anti-Bot Evasion provides the foundational context for why modern browser automation has become essential.
+Playwright, originally developed by Microsoft, offers a unified API for Chromium, Firefox, and WebKit.
 Unlike legacy tools, it natively supports auto-waiting, network interception, and parallel execution, which significantly reduces script fragility.
-This guide explores the core workflows, Python integration patterns, and architectural advantages that make Playwright the preferred choice for contemporary data extraction, while emphasizing ethical compliance and production-ready practices.
+This guide explores core workflows, Python integration patterns, and architectural advantages, while emphasizing ethical compliance and production-ready practices.

 Architecture & Python Integration